swaptacular/swpt_accounts/README.md

   creditor ID; and for "issuing" transfers, the coordinator ID is guaranteed to be the same as the debtor ID.

-  **`accounts_in` exchange**: for messages that must be send to this accounting authority itself (self-posting).
+  **`accounts_in`**: for messages that must be send to this accounting authority itself (self-posting).
 The routing key that the container sets, will represent the highest 24 bits of the MD5 digest of the (debtor ID, creditor ID) pair.
 For example, if debtor ID is equal to 123, and creditor ID is equal to 456, the routing key will be "0.0.0.0.1.0.0.0.0.1.0.0.0.1.0.0.0.0.1.1.0.1.0.0".
 This allows different accounts to be located on different database servers (sharding).